mudassirudd/workoutbuddy/README.md

 ## Features

+- **User Authentication**: Secure user authentication using bcrypt for password hashing and JWT for token-based authentication.
 - **Add a Workout**: Record a workout with details such as the number of reps, load, and the time it was added.
 - **Delete a Workout**: Remove an existing workout from your list.
 - **Track Details**: Keep track of your workout information with timestamps for better organization.